gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 | Divide            | `/`           | `/.`  | In Gleam both values must be **floats**        |
 | Modulo            | `remainderBy` | `%`   | Both values must be **ints**                   |
 | Pipe              | `|>`          | `|>`  | Gleam's pipe can pipe into anonymous functions |

+## Package management

+#### Elm

+Elm packages are installed via the `elm install` command and are hosted on [package.elm-lang.org](https://package.elm-lang.org/).

+All third-party Elm packages are written in pure Elm.
+It is not possible to publish an Elm package that includes Javascript script unless you are in the core team.
+Some packages published under the `elm` and `elm-explorations` namespaces have Javascript internals.

+#### Gleam

+Gleam packages are installed via rebar3 configs and are hosted on [hex.pm](https://hex.pm/) with their documentation on [hexdocs.pm](https://hexdocs.pm/).

+All Gleam packages can be published with a mix of Gleam and Erlang code.
+There are no restrictions on publishing packages with Erlang code or that wrap Erlang libraries.

+## Implementation

+#### Elm

+The Elm compiler is written in Haskell and distributed primarily via npm.
+The core libraries are written in a mix of Elm and Javascript.

+#### Gleam

+The Gleam compiler is written in Rust and distributed as precompiled binaries or via some package managers.
+The core libraries are written in a mix of Gleam and Erlang.

 ## Other concepts